Graduate Program Overview

 (32-33 semester hours)

-The Department of Music offers Master of Music concentrations in performance and education (includes an initial-licensure option for students seeking a teacher license).
+The Department of Music offers Master of Music concentrations in performance, education (includes an initial-licensure option for students seeking a teacher license), and conducting.
 The Music Education curriculum is offered on campus for traditional students, and as a low-residency option where students can complete a majority of the courses online, with a six-hour summer residency.

 Visit the graduate catalog for course requirements in each concentration: